WordPress/book/Content/Part 3/18-shuttle.md

 <img alt="Version 8 of Shuttle with mocked up pods" src="../../Resources/images/18/pods_shuttlev8.jpg" width="200px" />

-In WordPress 2.0
+In WordPress 2.0:

 <img alt="WordPress 2.0 Pods" src="../../Resources/images/18/pods_wp_2.jpg" width="200px" />

 When WordPress 2.0 shipped with Shuttle-inspired changes, the feedback wasn’t entirely positive.
 [Molly Holzschlag wrote that](https://web.archive.org/web/20060203042213/http://www.molly.com/2006/01/05/wordpress-20-and-akismet/) "what WP2.0 has gained in interface appeal it's lost in some practicality too."
 For the Shuttle team, the problem with WordPress 2.0 was the [piecemeal implementation of their vision](http://lists.wordpress.org/pipermail/wp-design/2006-January/000559.html).

 The project was beset by other problems.
 Despite having a closed mailing list to avoid the "too many cooks" problem, that problem arose anyway.
-The group's stucture made no one person responsible for the project's overall vision.
+The group's structure made no one person responsible for the project's overall vision.
 Ideas were discussed and sent around.
 When one reads the mailing list now it feels like a design-focused discussion forum rather than a team with a clear task.
 As the group discovered, having a group of designers, each with their own ideas, can cause as many problems as opening a design mailing list up to a bunch of hackers.

 It took the group a long time to complete work.
 They discussed minor design elements such as rounded corners and gradients for lengthy periods, rather than pose fundamental questions about WordPress users' needs and wants.
-"I don’t know if we were cooperating enough on getting a unified feel and a unified understanding of everything before we were trying to actually apply our ideas to the problem," says Michael now.
+"I don’t know if we were cooperating enough on getting a unified feel and a unified understanding of everything before we were trying to actually apply our ideas to the problem," [says Michael now](http://archive.wordpress.org/interviews/2013_11_06_Heilemann.html#L74).
 Besides that, the contributors had jobs that absorbed their time, so work happened in fits and starts.
 While the original plan was to complete the admin redesign within three months (by mid-April 2005) this slid to September.
 The team eventually [missed the deadline for WordPress 2.0](http://lists.wordpress.org/pipermail/wp-design/2005-November/000502.html) in late 2005.
 The next deadline (for inclusion in WordPress 2.1, which itself never materialized) was the end of January, though it was March 2006 before a complete set of mockups arrived.

 It was then that Khaled sent out a complete set of screenshots with his vision for the new WordPress admin: